NVIDIA/cudnn-frontend/README.md

 - Execute each filtered plan and ranks them in order of the execution plan runtime

 The most common `engineConfig` generation is the built-in heuristics of cuDNN V8.
 Generally, this is appended with the fallback list.
 An example of usage can be seen in `run_from_cudnn_find(...)` function in `conv_sample.cpp`.

+## Errata Filter:
+Errata filter gives the cuDNN team an opportunity to block certain faulty kernels from being executed. cuDNN team can eitherprovide a json file which blocks certain engine configs from being executed.
+The users can augment to this list if they find certain characteristics to be undesirable (Eg. Bad memory access, Execution plan failure).
+Users can either declare the json file statically or load from a file during runtime using the environment variable "CUDNN_ERRATA_JSON_FILE".

+#### Json format
+    version             : 1    - Mandatory.
+Tells the format version of the json. rules               : []   - Mandatory.
+Array of rule object which identifies the engine config rule_id             : ""   - Optional.
+Used to uniquely identify a rule.
+Has no purpose other than being easy to debug. operation           : ""   - Mandatory.
+Stringified version of the operation graph. engine              : ""   - Mandatory.
+Stringified version of the engine ID. knob                : [""] - Optional.
+Stringified version of the knob.
+If specified only the engineConfig for the engine matching the knobs will be blocked.
+Else, all possible combination of knobs for the engine will be blocked. cudnn_version_start : 0    - Optional.
+Denotes the cudnn version after which the engine started having issues. cudnn_version_end   : -1   - Optional.
+Denotes the cudnn_version when the issue was fixed. "-1" denotes its an ongoing issue. arch                : ""   - Optional.
+Architectures where this kernel might be faulty.

+PS: The errata filter note is still in beta version.
+We may add/modify certain features as necessary.

+## Documentation
+Documentation can be found at https://nvidia.github.io/cudnn-frontend/

 ## Feedback
 Support, resources, and information about cuDNN can be found online at https://developer.nvidia.com/cudnn.